margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * praise the Lord

-"praise the Lord for his goodness, and for hisw onderful works" "he satisfieth the longing soul" he "filleth the hungry soul with goodness"
+"praise the Lord for his goodness, and for his wonderful works" "he satisfieth the longing soul" he "filleth the hungry soul with goodness"
 "He broughout them out of darkness and the shadow of death, and brake their bands in sunder"